arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## Refresh Token:
 A refresh token is a special key that gives a new access token when the old one expires.
 It helps users stay logged in without signing in again.

+## JPA:
+JPA (Java Persistence API) is a specification in Java that helps store, retrieve, and manage data in relational databases using Java objects.
+It eliminates the need for writing complex SQL queries by mapping Java classes to database tables.
+Hibernate is a popular framework that implements JPA.

+## @Entity:
+@Entity is a JPA annotation that marks a Java class as a database table.
+It allows Hibernate to automatically map class fields to table columns.